Wickedlolz/netflix-clone/README.md

 ## How to run it manually?

 1. Clone repo where you want.
-2. Go to root folder of repo and `npm install` for installing all dependacyes.
+2. Go to root folder of repo and `npm install` or `yarn install` for installing all dependacyes.
-3. Run `npm start` to run application in dev mode, app will open automaticly new tab in your browser.
+3. Run `npm start` to run application in dev mode, app will open automatically new tab in your browser.